kimminsum/drone_simulation/README.md

 ### Input Layer Structure

 [UP, STOP, LEFT, RIGHT, UP-weight, STOP-weight, LEFT-weight, RIGHT-weight]

-## Learning Attempt
+## IV.
+Learning Attempt

 ### 1. Version 1.0
 Since the weight ratio of UP, STOP, LEFT, and RIGHT increases in multiples of 0.2, the drone should move left and right, but it tends to move only up and down.

 I tried to solve this problem by calculating a multiple of 100px, which is the standard length on the top, bottom, left and right * as the default weight value, but due to acceleration up and down, the weight value was focused on UP and STOP.

 This seems to be possible to solve by adjusting the weight values ​​on the left and right.